Color, 1972, 113m.

 In late 2015, Koch Media issued a Region B Blu-ray and a separate DVD of the film, marking its HD debut.
 The transfer looks fairly good considering the hit-and-miss nature of the film (and improves considerably over the DVD transfer in every way); darker scenes are still problematic due to low lighting and heavy grain (resulting in some chroma noise as well), but the detail levels and colors look fine.
 However, there's a strong layer of "frozen grain" (for lack of a better term) casting a sheen over the entire film, and it's pretty distracting.
 The bit rate is surprisingly robust, rarely dipping below 30Mbps and often topping out over 40, though this may be to prevent that weird grain pattern from causing the image to completely break apart at times.
 Audio options in DTS-HD MA are English, Italian, or German, with optional German subtitles.
 The three featurettes from the Severin release are carried over here, though the two Italian-language ones have no English subtitle options.
 Also included are the German and Italian trailers and a gallery of stills and posters.

 Four months later, Severin brought Polanski's film to the United States with separate Blu-ray and DVD editions carrying over all three of its featurettes (with subtitles back in place), the trailer, and an optional Italian track (no subs) in addition to the usual English one (LPCM here).
 Interestingly, this is not a port of the same HD master as the German disc; the opening credits are in English compared to the Italian ones on that prior release, with the same going for the shots of Rome writing her diary.
 This transfer has identical framing and very similar color timing, with the same slight windowboxing on the sides.
 It's definitely easier on the eyes as the layer of fake frozen grain is gone, though this appears to be due to some digital filtering that pulls out a bit of texture in the film itself as well.
-Overall this is probably the best way to watch the film at home as it looks pleasing with being harsh or unnatural (frame grabs are only part of the story as the textural differences are much more obvious in motion), but it's also likely to become another chapter in the ongoing debate about how tricky or problematic films should be handled on home video in HD.
+Overall this is probably the best way to watch the film at home as it looks pleasing without being harsh or unnatural (frame grabs are only part of the story as the textural differences are much more obvious in motion), but it's also likely to become another chapter in the ongoing debate about how tricky or problematic films should be handled on home video in HD.
 The bit rate is lower, hovering more around the 20 mark, though this doesn't seem to affect things one way or another.
 A very thorough and rewarding package overall for one of Polanski's most obscure, misunderstood works.

 KOCH MEDIA GERMAN FRAME GRABS